Kribi Lighthouse

 Kribi Lighthouse is located in Kribi, in the southern part of Cameroon near the Gulf of Guinea.
-It is a currently active lighthouse in a tourist destination, even though the historic structure is closed to tourists.
+It is a historic structure.

 History

 The lighthouse was built in 1906 by the German colonialists who had occupied Kamerun (the lighthouse and a church are the legacy of German colonial construction in the town); today it is part of Francophone Cameroon.
-In the early days there was a keeper's cottage by the lighthouse, but that has been removed today.
-Today it is by the beach resort of Kribi and just north of the tourist destination Lobe Waterfall.
-The location of the lighthouse at Kribi matched the town's status as the centre of trade for the southern region, which was notable for rubber and ivory.
+In the early days there was a keeper's cottage by the lighthouse, but that has since been removed.
+Today, it is by the beach resort of Kribi and just north of the tourist destination Lobe Waterfall.
+The location of the lighthouse at Kribi matched the town's status as the centre of trade for the southern region, which was notable for trading rubber and ivory.

 Location

 The local Hotel du Phare, is termed as the "host hotel" of the lighthouse by the travel industry, at the Kienké River.
+The memorial of the Batanga Tragedy stands about 15 meters away from the lighthouse.
 Douala is a few hours' drive away.